alphabetworkers/alphabetworkersunion.org/frontend/content/principles/articles.en.md

 AWU is large enough to have significant democratic power within Local 1400, and the Local 1400 Executive Board has committed to allowing us to choose our own path for organizing Alphabet.

 Members can also write referendums to be presented to the entire membership for a vote.
 In order to get a vote on a referendum, a petition containing signatures from at least 10% of current members must be sent to the Election Committee.
 The Election Committee will then be responsible for ensuring all members are informed of the referendum and have sufficient time to vote on the matter in question.
-Subsequently, those decisions will govern the actions of the Executive Council, the Steering Committee and all other bodies of AWU.
+Subsequently, those decisions will govern the actions of the Executive Council and all other bodies of AWU.

 Referendums can be submitted on a wide variety of topics.
 Referendums can be used to: